vmware/vic/doc/user_doc/vic_installation/install_vic_cli.md

 # Deploy a Virtual Container Host

-You use the `create` command of the `vic-machine` command line utility to deploy a vSphere Integrated Containers Engine virtual container host.
+You install vSphere Integrated Containers Engine by deploying a vSphere Integrated Containers Engine virtual container host.
+You use the `vic-machine create` command to deploy a virtual container host.

 The `vic-machine` utility can deploy a virtual container host in one of the following setups:
 * vCenter Server with a cluster